instana/nodejs/CONTRIBUTING.md

 Later on, the original package-lock.json is restored when `git checkout package-lock.json;` is run from the `audit` npm script that you added before (see the package.json section above)

+#### IMPORTANT: Set Publishing Access For The New Package

+Visit https://www.npmjs.com/package/@instana/${package-name}/access and set publishing access to "Require two-factor authentication or automation tokens".

 ### Making A New Release

 To make a release, you first need to ensure that the released version will either be a semver minor or patch release so that automatic updates are working for our users.
 Following that, the process is simple: